HL7/fhir-saner/input/pagecontent/transaction-1.md

 Search Measure Report resources using the CSV Format.
 See [CSV Conversion](CSV_Conversion.html) for details.

-The MeasureConsumer <b>SHALL</b> demonstrate the FHIR $search-csv operation on  the MeasureReport resource with the following parameters.
+The MeasureConsumer <b>shall</b> support the FHIR $search-csv operation on  the MeasureReport resource with the following parameters.
-The MeasureSource <b>SHALL</b> demonstrate the FHIR $search-csv operation on  the MeasureReport resource with the following parameters.
+The MeasureSource <b>shall</b> demonstrate the FHIR $search-csv operation on  the MeasureReport resource with the following parameters.

 <ol>